harissha/hello-world/README.md

 Git also maintains a history of which commits were made when.
 That's why most commits have ancestor commits above them -- we designate this with arrows in our visualization.
 Maintaining history is great for everyone working on the project!

+Git Branches and Checkout

+Branches in Git are incredibly lightweight as well.
+They are simply pointers to a specific commit -- nothing more.

+ git checkout <name>     This will put us on the new branch before committing our changes

+if you want to create a new branch AND check it out at the same time, you can simply type

+ git checkout -b [yourbranchname]